ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   have either a valid claim for the `ResearchDataUploadBox` or have the Data Steward role.
 - Changing the state of a `ResearchDataUploadBox` otherwise requires the Data Steward role.
-- When a `ResearchDataUploadBox` is set to `LOCKED` or `CLOSED`, the UOS signs a `ChangeFileUploadBoxWorkOrder` and tells the UCS to make the associated `FileUploadBox` immutable.
+- When a `ResearchDataUploadBox` is set to `LOCKED` or `CLOSED`, the UOS signs a `ChangeFileUploadBoxWorkOrder` of type "lock" and tells the UCS to make the associated `FileUploadBox` immutable.
 - Claims and work packages for closed `ResearchDataUploadBoxes` remain valid in the CRS
   - The UCS and UOS are responsible for screening requests based on the state of a given `ResearchDataUploadBox`, `FileUploadBox`, or `FileUpload`, as applicable.